ammusani/DS/indexed_priority_queue/Readme.md

 PS:
 * Probably I am not going to do the remaining work as this is a part of another project which I am working on and it doesn't majorly require the remaining stuff.
 * If someone wants he is free to contribute to it by finishing the task from above list or make the code more efficient.
-* Just maintain the proper documentation and add your contribution to Contributions.md to get PR accepted.

 ---